 Christmas markets in London are a magical blend of festive decorations, sumptuous sweets, and holiday jingles.
 They provide a warm sense of nostalgia that all ages enjoy.
-Here are the best London Christmas Markets to brighten your holiday spirit.
+Here are the best London Christmas markets, and is one of the best things to do in London in winter to brighten your holiday spirit.

 Hyde Park hosts one of Europe’s biggest Christmas markets – Winter Wonderland.
 This market is high-energy and fun for all ages.

-You can ride roller coasters, listen to live music, peruse Christmas stalls, and drink mulled wine – all in one place.
+You can ride roller coasters, listen to live music, ice skating ring, peruse Christmas stalls, and drink mulled wine – all in one place.

-So, when does Hyde Park Christmas market open?
-Winter Wonderland, as well as most London Christmas Markets, typically run from mid/late November to early January.
+So, when does the Hyde Park Christmas market open?
+London Winter Wonderland and most London Christmas Markets typically run from mid/late November to early January.

-This Christmas market is situated along the river Thames and is sometimes referred to as the London Eye Christmas Market.
+This Southbank Centre Christmas market is situated along the River Thames and is sometimes referred to as the London Eye Christmas market.

-The stalls mostly feature handmade gifts and sustainable products.
-Make sure you come hungry, you’ll find plenty of international food and drink options.
+The Southbank Centre Winter market stalls mostly feature handmade gifts and sustainable products.
+Make sure you come hungry.
+You’ll find plenty of international food and drink options.

 Traditional wooden cabins and a rustic Nordic feel characterise the Kingston Christmas Market.